espnet/espnet/doc/espnet2_tutorial.md

 asr.sh --asr_task asr_transducer [...]
 ```

-For Transducer loss computation during training, we rely on a fork of `warp-transducer`.
+For Transducer loss computation during training, we rely by default on a fork of `warp-transducer`.
 The installation procedure is described [here](https://espnet.github.io/espnet/installation.html#step-3-optional-custom-tool-installation).

 **Note:** We made available FastEmit regularization [[Yu et al., 2021]](https://arxiv.org/pdf/2010.11148) during loss computation.
 To enable it, `fastemit_lambda` need to be set in `model_conf`:

     model_conf:
       fastemit_lambda: Regularization parameter for FastEmit. (float, default = 0.0)

+Optionnaly, we also support training with the Pruned RNN-T loss [[Kuang et al. 2022]](https://arxiv.org/pdf/2206.13236.pdf) made available in the [k2](https://github.com/k2-fsa/k2) toolkit.
+To use it, the parameter `use_k2_pruned_loss` should be set to `True` in `model_conf`.
+From here, the loss computation can be controlled by setting the following parameters through `k2_pruned_loss_args` in `model_conf`:

+    model_conf:
+      use_k2_pruned_loss: True
+      k2_pruned_loss_args:
+        prune_range: How many tokens by frame are used compute the pruned loss. (int, default = 5)
+	simple_loss_scaling: The weight to scale the simple loss after warm-up. (float, default = 0.5)
+	lm_scale: The scale factor to smooth the LM part. (float, default = 0.0)
+	am_scale: The scale factor to smooth the AM part. (float, default = 0.0)
+	loss_type: Define the type of path to take for loss computation, either 'regular', 'smoothed' or 'constrained'. (str, default = "regular")

+**Note:** Because the number of tokens emitted by timestep can be restricted during training with this version, we also make available the parameter `validation_nstep`.
+It let the users apply similar constraints during the validation process, when reporting CER or/and WER:

+    model_conf:
+      validation_nstep: Maximum number of symbol expansions at each time step when reporting CER or/and WER using mAES.

+For more information, see section Inference and "modified Adaptive Expansion Search" algorithm.

 ### Architecture